SU-SWS/decanter-web/content/_pages/components.md

 Check out the [As a Designer page](/page/use-decanter-as-a-designer/) for more on how to use the Decanter design assets.

-## View the components:
+## See what's currently available:

+### Simple Components

-**Simple components** are foundational or structural components and are often the building blocks for the composite components, e.g., buttons.
+Foundational or structural components and are often the building blocks for the composite components, e.g., buttons.

 <a href="/component/simple/" class="su-button">View simple components</a>

+### Composite Components

-**Composite components** are more complex than simple components and have less branding than the identity components.
-They usually have nested simple components or have more moving parts, e.g., cards.
+More complex than simple components and have less branding than the identity components.
+They usually have nested simple components or have more moving parts, e.g., cards and navigation menus.

 <a href="/component/composite/" class="su-button">View composite components</a>

+### Identity Components

-**Identity components** are heavily branded components that are used to identify your website with the Stanford identity, e.g., the global footer.
+Heavily branded components that are used to identify your website with the Stanford identity, e.g., brand bar and global footer.

 <a href="/component/identity/" class="su-button">View Identity components</a>